buvis/docs/src/recreate.md

 ## Destroy

 Run `buvisctl destroy` in cluster's directory.
-It may fail if providers versions were updated.
+It may fail if providers versions were updated since the cluster creation.
 In that case, run `terraform init -upgrade` in `infrastructure/terraform` directory and try again.

 ## Bootstrap